![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 his time between movie assignments and New York.
 Hecht wrote

 screenplays for Paramount at $50,000 to $125,000 a script.
-"Hollywood
+"For many

 held this double lure for me, tremendous sums of money for work that

-required no more effort than a game of pinochle," he sain in A Child of the Century (1954).
-The Front Page (1928), was a comedy-drama set in Chicago.
+dollars."
+(A Child of the Century by Ben Hecht, New York: Simon and Schuster, 1954, p.
+467) The Front Page (1928), a collaboration with the Chicago newshawk Charles MacArthur, was a comedy-drama set in Chicago.
 Hildy Johnson is a newspaper reporter.
 He has left his work, he is going to marry and move to New York.
 He visits the pressroom of Chicago Criminal Courts Building to bid his friends good-bye.
 Earl Williams, an escaped murderer, falls in through the window.
 Earl's stay of execution has been ignored by corrupt officials.
 Hildy plans to hide Williams with the help of Walter Burns, his managing editor, and expose the civic corruption.
 They are caught by the sheriff, but Hildy avoids arrest and prepares to leave for the railroad station.
 Walter presents him with his watch as a wedding gift.
 To keep Hildy on his staff, Walter wires New York claiming that Hildy stole the watch.
 (Produced New York, Times Square Theatre, August 14, 1928) - Several film adaptations, among them The Front Page (1931), dir. by Lewis Milestone, starring Adolphe Menjou and Pat O'Brian; His Girl Friday (1940), dir. by Howard Hawks, starring Cary Grant and Rosalind Russell; The Front Page (1974), dir. by Billy Wilder, starring Jack Lemmon and Walter Matthau; Switching Channels (1988), dir. by Ted Kotcheff, starring Kathleen Turner, Burt Reynolds.
 "Writing a good movie brings a writer about as much fame as steering a bicycle.
 It gets him, however, more jobs.
 If his movie is bad it will attract only critical tut-tut for him.
 The producer, director and stars are the geniuses who get the hosannas when it's a hit.
-Theirs are also the heads that are mounted on spears when it's a flop."
-(Hecht in 'Let's Make the Hero a MacArthur,' The Penguin Book of Hollywood, ed. by Christopher Silvester, 1998) In Hollywood Hecht wrote scripts often with Charles MacArthur, who had also started as a journalist.
+Theirs are also the heads that are mounted on spears when it's a flop." ('Let's Make the Hero a MacArthur' by Ben Hecht, in The Penguin Book of Hollywood, edited by Christopher Silvester, London: Penguin Books, 1998, p.
+194) In Hollywood Hecht wrote scripts often with Charles MacArthur, who had also started as a journalist.

 Their collaboration led among others to the musical Jumbo (with music by Richard